devops-by-shubham/linux-toolkit/README.md

 -o pipefail: Return the exit status of the last command in a pipeline that failed (if any), instead of the status of the final command.

 Together, these flags make the scripts more robust and predictable by catching failures and undefined variables early.
+This is for Ubuntu based systems (apt repo)
+If using AWS Linux, Centos or any yum repo based system, then modify accordingly

 Most tools will not reinstall if already present.